-Receptors are present on both postsynaptic and presynaptic neurons – the former being used to receive neurotransmitters, the latter for the purpose of preventing further release of a given neurotransmitter.
+Receptors are present on both postsynaptic and presynaptic neurons – the former being used to receive neurotransmitters, the latter for preventing further release of a given neurotransmitter.

 Each neurotransmitter has its own receptors.
-And it’s all about efficient electrical signaling.
+And it’s all about efficient chemical/electrical signaling.

 An agonist is any chemical that binds to a receptor and triggers a response by that cell.
 A chemical with the opposite action is known as an antagonist.

-Oh, partial agonist.
+Oh, the biochemistry of a partial agonist?
 Let’s not sweat that detail this go-round.

 A 5-HT1A receptor is a subtype of a 5-HT (serotonin) receptor.
 In fact, it’s the most widespread of the 5-HT receptors.